Writer and Director Nancy Meyers calls It’s Complicated “The Santa Barbara movie we filmed in New York.”

-Jane’s grown children look like they were plucked right out of a J. Crew catalog.
+Jane’s grown children look like they were plucked out of a J. Crew catalog.

-The food in the movie was as drool-worthy as the sets were, thanks to Food Stylist Susan Spungen.
+The food in the movie styled by Susan Spungen.

 When Jane tells Adam he can choose anything from her bakery’s menu, and then she makes him that divine-looking chocolate croissant, I was ready to marry her myself!